 Underpainting is central to planning the painting’s composition in traditional, indirect painting techniques.
 With few colors, a tonal foundation can effectively and quickly establish the painting’s value scheme.
 Colors such as Transparent Earth Red, Yellow Ochre, Raw Umber, and Titanium White are well-suited for this technique.
-Underpainting isn’t limited to traditional techniques, however.
-Our broad palette of FastMatte Alkyd Oil Colors allows for vibrant base layers for all painting styles and techniques.
+Earth colors have been widely used for underpainting in oils because they dry quickly, due to their iron content, and more matte, due to their large particle size.

 The history of oil paintings has taught us that “like materials” are best used within the structure of a painting – the simpler the construction of the painting, the better its permanence.
 Therefore, the use of an oil-based color for underpainting is preferred over using a color of a totally different binder, such as acrylics.